 This is an important time to make sure your child's environment is conducive to sleep.
 It will gradually begin to get lighter and lighter in the evenings so that cave-like sleep space becomes even more important.
 As always, I highly recommend my Blackout EZ window covers as an awesome and affordable way to get baby's room as dark as possible.

 Happy Spring everyone!

-Pam Edwards is a Certified Infant & Child Sleep Consultant and founder of Wee Bee Dreaming Pediatric Sleep Consulting in Grande Prairie, Alberta.
+Pam Edwards is a Certified Infant & Child Sleep Consultant and founder of Wee Bee Dreaming Pediatric Sleep Consulting now in Kamloops, BC.
 Healthy sleep is addicting and she has made it her life mission to help families all across the world get the sleep they deserve - a good night's sleep doesn't have to be a dream!